citypay/citypay-paylink-magento/README.md

 # Magento 2 Payment Module

 CityPay Paylink Magento 2 Payment Module is a secure payment method in your Magento2 webshop.
 Integrating CityPay Paylink with Magento 2 is fast and easy.

 To make payments in your Magento 2 webshop, download the CityPay Paylink Magento 2 module here and you will be able to offer a vast variety of most frequently used national and international online payment methods and solutions for worldwide internet commerce.

-## Installing CityPay Paylink payment module
+## Installing CityPay Paylink Payment Module

-1. Download this project as a .zip file
+0. Download this project as a .zip file
-2. Place zip file in /usr/local/bin
-3. Remove dir from /var/www/html/magento/app/code
-4. Change to directory where magento is installed (i.e cd /var/www/html/)
+0. Change to directory where magento is installed (i.e cd /var/www/html/)
-5. Expand your magento2 composer.json file (i.e /var/www/html/composer.json) with the "repositories" block bellow:
+0. Expand your magento2 composer.json file (i.e /var/www/html/composer.json) with the "repositories" block bellow:
     ```json
     "repositories": {
      "0":   {